Object whose values are action creator functions.

 Used to implement the buffering strategy for a channel.
 The Buffer interface

-defines 3 methods: isEmpty
+defines 3 methods: isEmpty, put and take

 A channel is an object used to send and receive messages between tasks.
 Messages from senders are queued until an interested receiver request a message, and registered receiver is queued until a message is available.